michaelmarzec/michaelmarzec.github.io/blog.md

 He holds an M.S. in Data Analytics from Georgia Tech and an M.S. in Accounting from Boston College, where he also received his undergraduate degree in Accounting & Business Analytics from the Carroll School of Management.

-In his freetime he enjoys working on various data-focused projects, often focused in sports such as basketball, tennis, and golf.

 ## Contact

 You can find him on [LinkedIn](https://www.linkedin.com/in/michael-marzec-16a59294/), [GitHub](https://github.com/michaelmarzec/) and email (michaelmarzec11@gmail.com).
 Please feel free to reach out!